astone282/draft-stone-pce-update-open/draft-stone-pce-update-open.md

 ## Capability change

-One use case of PcOpen is to exchange device software capabilities to determine whether a PCEP Speaker may support a given operation defined in PCEP extensions.
+One use case of PcOpen is to exchange device software capabilities and feature enablement to determine whether a PCEP Speaker may support a given operation defined in PCEP extensions.
 If a PCEP speaker supports removal of a capability using Open Refresh, then all state related to the capability MUST be reset and removed and MUST follow the guidelines set out by the capability should the other PCEP no longer support the capability.
 This may impact device wide state and network traffic.
 For example, [RFC8281] defines the STATEFUL-PCE-CAPABILITY-TLV to indicate support for PCE-Initiated LSPs.
 The removal of this capability would result in PCE-Initiated LSPs being deleted from each PCEP Speaker.

 ## Node-wide property change

 One use case of PcOpen is to exchange device-level configurations or settings.
 In the case of statefully delegated LSPs ([RFC8231], the modification of these values may trigger path calculations for established LSP Objects and/or the possibility of LSP tear down.

 # Open Refresh Procedures